ham118/Cool-Quotes/README.md

 He who dares wins. |Winston Churchill
 You may be disappointed if you fail, but you are doomed if you do not try. |Beverly Sills Your ideas are like diamonds without the refining process, they are just a dirty rock, but by cutting away the impurities, they become priceless. |Paul Kearly
+If you fail, never give up because FAIL means 'First Attempt In Learning'. |Abdul Kalam

 ## Dreams Quotes